 The publication fee for Brief reports is 2,400,000 Rials.

-Payments should be done through the Bank account number of the Central Bank of the Islamic Republic of Iran with the following information:
+Payments should be done through the Bank account number of the Central Bank of the Islamic Republic of Iran with the following information (Code Shenaseh is Mandatory)

 Sheba code: IR680100004001024103007689

-A copy of the payment receipt should be sent to the IJB email address and uploaded on the IJB website (Please mention your manuscript ID on the receipt).
+Please send a copy of the payment receipt to: email@example.com and upload it on the IJB website (Please mention your manuscript ID on the receipt).